codefellows/seattle-301n11/README.md

 <a id="studentsetup"></a>
 ## Student Setup & Lab Workflow

-The README for the first lab assignment has detailed instructions for students in setting up their local directories on their laptops and also instructions in pair-programming process.
+The README files for Lab 00 assignments has detailed instructions for students in setting up their local directories on their laptops.
+Lab 01 README has further instructions in pair-programming process.

 [-top-](#top)